elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/06-pattern-matching.markdown

 iex> {a, b, c} = {:ok, "hello"}
 ```

 What happened?
-You should have seen something like the following:
+You should have seen something like:

 ```elixir
 iex(5)> {a, b, c} = {:ok, "hello"}